byzyworks/tridymake-mscs-edition/README.md

 ## **As a Terminal Application**

-The standard way to run TridyDB as an independent application is by running `src/app.js` from the project folder using NodeJS directly, or as `node src/app.js`, assuming your current working directory is the project folder.
-Clearly, this is unappealing, so just going into your favorite terminal and entering `tridydb` should be enough if the installer was run and the option to create this shortcut was marked.
+The standard way to run Tridymake as an independent application is by running `src/app.js` from the project folder using NodeJS directly, or as `node src/app.js`, assuming your current working directory is the project folder.
+Clearly, this is unappealing, so just going into your favorite terminal and entering `Tridymake` should be enough if the installer was run and the option to create this shortcut was marked.

-This isn't totally sufficient, however, as there are multiple sub-variants that the user is required to pick one of if and when they try to run TridyDB independently, given as the first positional argument to `tridydb`.
-Otherwise, it will simply pop up with a help screen showing these options (the help screen is achievable also with `tridydb help`).
+This isn't totally sufficient, however, as there are multiple sub-variants that the user is required to pick one of if and when they try to run Tridymake independently, given as the first positional argument to `Tridymake`.
+Otherwise, it will simply pop up with a help screen showing these options (the help screen is achievable also with `Tridymake help`).

 <br>